I. Introduction to Research Sources

 A. Bloomberg Law Tax Practice Center

 he Tax Practice Center on Bloomberg Law combines comprehensive coverage of primary tax law materials in addition to practice tools covering federal, state, and international tax, as well as financial accounting resources.
 The ability to search federal court dockets is particularly helpful for conducting tax research on recent cases.
 Also, Bureau of National Affairs (BNA) current awareness tools are available, and anyone in the Duke Law community with a Bloomberg Law account can subscribe to daily or weekly updates, or view them on the online platform.
-This is a highly recommended and comprehensive resource.

 B. CCH Intelliconnect

 CCH Intelliconnect contains the electronic equivalent of the Standard Federal Tax Reporter print “looseleaf service.”
 It also includes additional content, such as the former CCH Federal Estate and Gift Tax Reporter, state tax codes, tax treaties, Aspen treatises and other analytical material.
 One strength of the Standard Federal Tax Reporter database is the organization by code section, followed by relevant regulations, and annotations for administrative documents and cases, all updated weekly.
 Tax Tracker News, a collection of daily journals, can be customized by subject and jurisdiction, and received as an email alert.
-(Note: This database requires users to log in with a NetID and password)

 C. Thomson Reuters Checkpoint (formerly RIA)